 Realize, when you begin anything you do so as a beginner.
-Whether it's golf, or cooking, or stock investing, or being a Christian.
-There's no need to be embarrassed because of it... you're just a beginner.
+Whether it's playing golf, or woodworking, or stock investing, or being a Christian.
+There's no need to be embarrassed by it... you're just a beginner.

-None of us start out our Christian life with instant maturity.
+None of us starts out our Christian life with instant maturity.
 We were all a novice at one time.